mgonto/restangular/README.md

 It's a function that receives the same as the `requestInterceptor` plus the headers and the query parameters (in that order).

-It must return an object with the following properties:
+It can return an object with any (or all) of following properties:
 * **headers**: The headers to send
 * **params**: The request parameters to send
 * **element**: The element to send
 * **httpConfig**: The httpConfig to call with

+If a property isn't returned, the one sent is used.

 #### setErrorInterceptor
 The errorInterceptor is called whenever there's an error.
 It's a function that receives the response as a parameter.